thomasmdickinson/lab-soc-about/readme.md

   style="vertical-align: middle; -o-object-fit: contain; object-fit: contain;
          margin: -.2ex .15em .2ex; width: 16px; height: 16px;"
 />
 You can also just type ":local\_only:" in your toot, colons included.
 That works as well.

-This actually works on the web too!
+It even works on the web too, if you don't want to use the broken chain icon.

 #### How to tell if a post in your timeline is local-only

 A local-only post will appear in your timeline with the broken chain icon on it:

 ![Screenshot of the home timeline with a local post on it bearing the 'broken chain' icon.](https://camo.githubusercontent.com/96e40a539849d5cd7f18884e233a1d69fb7bc746d3a7fc577fbf76518906b2c0/68747470733a2f2f74696e7973756276657273696f6e732e636f6d2f706963732f686f6d65746f776e2d6c6f63616c2d322e706e67)

+It also may have the above mentioned emoji in the post.
+But just because it *doesn't* have the emoji doesn't mean it *isn't* local-only.

 #### Posting local-only by default